crf8472/libarcstk/examples/README.md

 Each of the example applications lets the user input her own data and is intended to provide useful results for a specific task.

-Of course the examples can be plugged together on a shell command line to demonstrate how they complement each other.

 Note: The example applications do only target situations where an entire album as a single audio file along with its metadata (as a CUESheet) is to be processed.
 This restriction keeps the examples reasonably small.
 Of course,